Introduction

 The orchestra performs the major repertoire for large symphony orchestra with world class conductors and soloists.

-In 2020, the total period of participation in the orchestra will be 6 weeks (August/September 2020).
+In 2022, the total period of participation in the orchestra will be 4 weeks (Aug/Sept 2022 – see schedule below).

-In the first three weeks there will be lessons and rehearsals with principal musicians of world leading professional orchestras.
+In the first two weeks there will be lessons and rehearsals with principal musicians of world leading professional orchestras.

-In the following three weeks there will be rehearsals and six concerts during Tsinandali Festival 2020.
+In the following two weeks there will be rehearsals and four concerts during Tsinandali Festival 2022.

 Application, participation and all costs (travel, accommodation, meals) will be paid by Tsinandali Festival.